Prompting is Everything: The One Skill You Need to Master AI

 Hero image showing a developer crafting prompts with glowing text flowing into an AI system

-I got asked recently: "What's one tip, one singular piece of advice you could give to anyone getting started with leveraging AI as a tool in their engineering workflows?"
+Someone asked me recently: "What's one tip, one singular piece of advice you could give to anyone getting started with leveraging AI as a tool in their engineering workflows?"

-It's a really good question.
-We talk about a lot of subjects here, we talk about a lot of ways to do things, but we don't frequently talk enough about how to get started.
-I actually had to pause and think about this.
-I've been running wild and having fun doing my own stuff for a while, but there are some really solid foundational approaches to learning.
+It's a good question.
+We talk about a lot of subjects here, a lot of ways to do things, but we don't talk enough about how to get started.
+I had to pause and think.
+I've been running wild doing my own stuff for a while, but there are some solid foundational approaches to learning.

-After a lot of consideration, my answer is this: The prompt is what you really, truly need to focus on.
+After a lot of consideration, my answer is this: the prompt is what you really need to focus on.

-An LLM, at the end of the day, is basically a giant text in, text out machine.
-What text goes in is going to control what text comes out.
-That text that goes in is called the prompt.
+An LLM, at the end of the day, is a giant text in, text out machine.
+What text goes in controls what text comes out.
+That text going in is called the prompt.

-If you take a look at all of these LLMs under the hood, it's an API: text in, text out.
-We've built some abstractions and conventions for tools and all this other stuff, but still, all of that is driven by text in, text out.
-That text in is the key.
+If you look at these LLMs under the hood, it's an API.
+Text in, text out.
+We've built abstractions and conventions for tools and the rest of it, but all of that is driven by text in, text out.
+That text going in is the key.
 That is the prompt.

 • A custom slash command runs a prompt